 I would say solar is the new oil, but it feels limiting and doesn’t have a good ring to it.
 Instead I’ll offer this: data isn’t the new oil — ecosystems are.

-Healthy examples of this already exist: Take a look at the “network effect” that underpins the strategy of datacenter provide Equinix, the entrepreneurial petri dish that is Silicon Valley, or the expanding world of open source software.
+Healthy examples of this already exist: Take a look at the “network effect” that underpins the strategy of datacenter provider Equinix, the entrepreneurial petri dish that is Silicon Valley, or the expanding world of open source software.

 Step outside the tech world (where we are comfortable using the word in a very narrow sense) and you’ll recall from primary school science that ecosystems are much bigger concepts.
 A series of highly interdependent elements, functioning together symbiotically to enable the lifecycle.